-1. Swipe up from the bottom of the Home screen and touch Camera.
+- 1. Swipe up from the bottom of the Home screen and touch Camera. - 2.
+Touch the camera mode menu and touch

-2. Touch the camera mode menu and touch 4.
+- 3. Point the camera and frame the scene.

-- 3. To switch between the rear camera and front camera (if available), touch ... - 4.
-Point the camera and frame the scene. - 5.
-To zoom in or out, press two fingers on the display and pinch or expand fingers.
-The zoom controls appear on the screen. - Touch to start recording.
-The video time remaining appears in the top left of the screen. - 7.
-Touch to end the recording.
+- 4. To zoom in or out, press two fingers on the display and pinch or expand fingers.
+The zoom controls appear on the screen.

+- 5. Touch is to start recording.

+The video time remaining appears in the top left of the screen.

+6. Touch • to end the recording.